You are here: Start » User Interface » Creating Deep Learning Model

 • Stopping conditions – define when the training process should stop.

-For more details please refer to Deep Learning – Setting parameters and Deep Learning – Augmentation.
+For more details, please refer to Deep Learning – Setting parameters and Deep Learning – Augmentation.

 5. Performing training